-Last year President Clinton launched a \$43 million US food safety initiative to combat the increasing threat of food poisoning.
+The deaths that resulted from E-coli contamination at Jack-in-the-Box restaurants horrified the world and called attention to a food safety problem that results in 9,000 deaths every year.
+The debate over food safety continues today.
+Less than a month ago, USA Today ran an article describing a new \$43 million US food safety initiative unveiled by President Clinton to combat the increasing threat of food poisoning.
 These funds will be spent on an early warning monitoring system, public education and the development of new food safety technologies.
 The article briefly mentioned irradiation as one solution to preventing food poisoning in everything from apple juice to red meat.